kyma-project/kyma/docs/application-connector/02-04-application-broker.md

 ## Provisioning and binding for an API ServiceClass

-This ServiceClass has a **bindable** flag set to `true` which means that you have to provision a ServiceInstance and bind it to the service or lambda to connect to the given API.
+This ServiceClass has a **bindable** parameter set to `true` which means that you have to provision a ServiceInstance and bind it to the service or lambda to connect to the given API.
 The provisioning and binding workflow for an API ServiceClass consists of the following steps:

 1. Select an API ServiceClass from the Service Catalog.
 2. Provision this ServiceClass by creating its ServiceInstance in a Namespace.